All four of our daughters love climbing, but one of them has elevated climbing to a lifestyle.

 Raising this daughter has made me curious about the human impulse to climb.
 What ancient code in our DNA compels us to lift feet off the ground, pull up with arms, and attempt to defy gravity?
 Was climbing necessary to avoid predators?
 Did an elevated perspective improve one’s success in hunting and gathering?
 Were climbers valued members of society because they could keep watch from the heights and be the first to spot impending danger?

-Click here to continue reading this month’s “Faith in Vermont” column in The Addison Independent.
+Click here to continue reading this week’s “Faith in Vermont” column in The Addison Independent.